Stunned Cricket fraternity mourns '83 WC hero Yashpal Sharma's death; former teammates break down | Sports-Games

 - India

-India's cricket fraternity was in shock and disbelief as it mourned the death of 1983 World Cup hero Yashpal Sharma on Tuesday, paying glowing tributes to the former batsman with his teammates from that historic triumph breaking down while remembering him.

-Yashpal, a former middle-order batsman, died on Tuesday after suffering a massive cardiac arrest here.
-He was 66 and is survived by his wife, two daughters and a son.

-Captain of the '83 team Kapil Dev broke down when PTI contacted him and could only say, ''I won't be able to speak.''
+Dilip Vengsarkar couldn't believe that the ''fittest'' among the class of 1983 was gone so soon, while Kapil Dev simply broke down, unable to say anything, after hearing the news of World Cup hero Yashpal Sharma's death here on Tuesday.
+Yashpal, a key member of the 1983 World Cup-winning squad, died aged 66 after suffering a cardiac arrest after returning home from a morning walk.
+Kapil, who captained that history-making squad, was in tears when PTI contacted him and could only say, ''I won't be able to speak.''
 Yashpal's other teammates were as shocked.
 The 1983 squad had met on the sidelines of a book launch here a couple of weeks ago.

 ''It is unbelievable.
 He was the fittest among all of us.
 I had asked him that day when we met how about his routine.
 He was a vegetarian, teetotaller, used to have soup for his dinner and very particular about his morning walks.
 I am just shocked,'' former India captain Dilip Vengsarkar told PTI, reacting to the tragic development.